 Bridge to Employment

-Janssen UK also plays an active part in the Johnson & Johnson Bridge to Employment (BTE) initiative.
-This global initiative aims to inspire young people (14-18 year olds) from disadvantaged communities to stay in school, excel academically, and pursue careers in health or science.
+Janssen UK also plays an active part in the Johnson & Johnson Bridge to Employment initiative.
+This global initiative aims to inspire young people (16-18 year olds) from disadvantaged communities to stay in school, excel academically, and elevate their career aspirations in health or science.
 Bridge to Employment is a four year programme which helps young people build solid futures and strives to increase the number of students who enrol in higher education and increase the number of students interested in pursuing careers in the Science, Technology, Engineering, Mathematics, Manufacturing, Design (STEM2D) or healthcare sectors.